jthingelstad/thingles.github.io/_posts/2009/2009-07-30-my-solution-for-microsoft-to-get-nerds-back.md

 I was catching up on my [Daring Fireball](http://daringfireball.net/) feed today and saw that [John Gruber](http://en.wikipedia.org/wiki/John_Gruber) had put together a longer post on [Microsoft's earnings shortfall](http://daringfireball.net/2009/07/microsofts_long_slow_decline).
 It's a worthwhile read, and I think that Gruber is correct in suggesting that Microsoft has begun a very difficult time and is going to be there for a while.

-<blockquote>Today that is simply no longer the case.
+> Today that is simply no longer the case.
 Microsoft has lost all but a sliver of this entire market.
 People who love computers overwhelmingly prefer to use a Mac today. **Microsoft’s core problem is that they have lost the hearts of computer enthusiasts.** _(Emphasis mine)_ Regular people don’t think about their choice of computer platform in detail and with passion like nerds do because, duh, they are not nerds.
 But nerds are leading indicators.
->
-> </blockquote>

 Now, let me be particularly cautious here.
 This is combustible territory I realize.
 A couple of months ago I was asked by a couple of people for my opinion of what Microsoft should do to change direction.
 After considering it for a while I came up with a simple two step plan that would make me think that something big had happened at Microsoft.